 The benefits of working with an Aging Life Care™ Professional include

 As a family member, you want to be sure your loved one has a credible plan in place.
 Our collaborative approach makes life easier for you.
 You can spend more time being a son or daughter and less worrying if your parent is safe.

 - An objective assessment.

-As licensed Aging Life Care Professionals, we give your expert advice outlining the current situation and making recommendations for neededsupport services now, and in the foreseeable future.
+As licensed Aging Life Care Professionals, we give you expert advice outlining the current situation and making recommendations for needed support services now, and in the foreseeable future.

 - Preventing and managing crises.

 Of course, we prefer to be brought in before there’s a crisis.
 But if one occurs—a fall, a hospitalization, a stroke, a wandering incident—we can jump in and handle the medical issues.
 We can also support you, and your relative if changes in living situation are required.

 - Serving as an advocate in the health care system.

 It’s a complicated labyrinth.
 Without a knowledgeable advocate, the patient’s voice is frequently drowned out.
 Let us help your loved one determine his or her goals of care, and then work with the medical system to make sure treatment decisions are made that support those goals.